chenyu116/gobuild-git/README.md

 # gobuild-git
-build program with git infomation
+build program version with git information

+not support windows